Home » Berry Cream Puff (Choux au Craquelin)

 • Berry Whipped Cream

-• In a saucepan, heat the berry purée with sugar until it just begins to steam (≈60–70°C).
+• In a saucepan, heat the berries with sugar (adjust the sugar depending on the sweetness of the fruits) until it just begins to steam (≈60–70°C).

 • Let the mixture cool to about 30–35°C (lukewarm, not hot).
 This step is important so the cream doesn’t melt when combined.

-• Whip to medium peaks: soft, airy, and pipeable.
+• Whip the heavy cream to stiff peaks: airy and pipeable.

 • Assemble